Zujaj/Text-Extraction-From-Adobe-Illustrator---Photoshop-To-Notepad/README.md

 📝 Extract out all the text within just a few clicks?

 🗒️ Automatically save the extracted text in a notepad file?

+To get into more details, read [this medium article](https://levelup.gitconnected.com/how-to-export-text-from-adobe-illustrator-and-photoshop-to-notepad-95da5d2bea15).

 ## The Solution